What is Real Estate Farming?

 - Any time you talk to anyone

-Always dress professionally, like you would for an appointment:
+Always dress professionally, as you would for an appointment:

 - Company T-shirts unacceptable